o-alquimista/fragments/README.md

 # Fragments
 Fragments aims to be a small framework for web applications.
-Third-party dependencies will always be avoided if possible, relying solely on what PHP provides.
-Routing and autoloading are also developed in-house.

 Keep in mind that this project is merely an experiment, and is not recommended for use in production.

 ## Requirements
 - PHP XML extension.
 This package is called `php-xml` on Ubuntu.